 Serum metabolomic analysis.
 To illustrate the application of MCnebula in metabolome, we re-analyzed the serum data from Wozniak et al..51 The serum samples were collected from patients with Staphylococcus aureus bacteremia (SaB) or not and healthy volunteers.
 Overall, the samples were divided into 1) control groups, involving NN (non-hospital, non-infected) and HN (hospital, non-infected); 2) infection groups, involving HS (hospital, survival), HM (hospital, mortality).

    In previous research, a total of four top metabolites (TopMs) were identified as 2-Hexadecanoylthio-1-Ethylphosphorylcholine (HEPC) (original ID: 103 or 2385), sphingosine-1-phosphate (S1P) (original ID: 114), T4 (original ID: 1110) and decanoyl-carnitine (original ID: 119).
-Except for HEPC, others were identified in our re-analysis (Tab.
+Except for HEPC, others were all identified in our re-analysis (Tab.
 S2).
-Intriguingly, ‘HEPC’ were identified with 1-pentadecanoyl-sn-glycero-3-phosphocholine (LPC15:0) or its stereoisomers.
-Indeed, HEPC and LPC15:0 are quite similar in structure, but distinct in element constitution (corresponding to C23H48NO5PS and C23H48NO7P respectively).
-They are clearly distinct in terms of chemical classification.
+Intriguingly, ‘HEPC’ was identified as 1-pentadecanoyl-sn-glycero-3-phosphocholine (LPC15:0) or its stereoisomers.
+Indeed, HEPC and LPC15:0 are quite similar in structure, but distinct in element constitution (corresponding to C23H48NO5PS and C23H48NO7P, respectively).
+They were clearly distinct in terms of chemical classification.
 HEPC belong to ‘Cholines’ (level 5) from ‘Organic nitrogen compounds’ (superclass) family, whereas LPC15:0 belong to ‘Lysophosphatidylcholines’ (level 5) from ‘Lipids and lipid-like molecules’ family.
-As a part of MCnebula workflow, sulfur element is detectable for SIRIUS in isotopes pattern with high mass accuracy.53 However, for feature of original ID: 103 or 2385, there is no candidate formula that harbouring sulfur element.
-In addition, the match of LPC15:0 is in high COSMIC confidence score (0.82).65
+As a part of MCnebula workflow, sulfur element was detectable in SIRIUS isotopes pattern with high mass accuracy.53 However, for feature of original ID: 103 or 2385, there was no candidate formula that harbouring sulfur element.
+In addition, the match of LPC15:0 was in high COSMIC confidence score (0.82).65

-   In addition to four known metabolites, there were 11 new identified metabolites and some possess high COSMIC confidence ( 0.7) (Tab.
+   In addition to four known metabolites, there were 11 new identified metabolites and 4 metabolites were with high COSMIC confidence (>0.7) (Tab.
 S2).
-Child-nebulae were employed to trace these biomarker (TopMs) in abundant classes.
+Child-nebulae were employed to trace those biomarker (TopMs) in abundant classes.
 We set the child-nebula min possess as 10 features (Tmin.possess=10), max possess percentage of all features as 0.1 (Tmax.possess.pct=0.1).
 To reduce hitted classes, we post-modified the max possess as 300 features (Fig. 3).
 Overall, the visualized child-nebulae covered 13 of 16 TopMs whereas the rest were filtered out algorithmically.
-In-depth analysis of nebula-index, many prominent classes are noteworthy for exploration.
+In-depth analysis of nebula-index, many prominent classes were noteworthy for exploration.

-‘Acyl carnitines’ (ACs) are a sepsis related indicators,66 which as well agreed with Wozniak et al. (Fig. S4).
+‘Acyl carnitines’ (ACs) were a sepsis related indicators,66 which as well agreed with Wozniak et al. (Fig. S4).
 We verified 5 identified ACs metabolites presented in previous article.
 Furthermore, more metabolites of ACs were identified in the child-nebula.
 As the ring diagrams show (the stat data were merged from Wozniak et al.), most of the ACs were increasing in HM group.
-Comparing with the ACs in TopMs or other previous identified ACs,51 there were 4 ACs with a more remarkble increasing (ID of 8795, 3286, 3203, 14196).
+Comparing with the ACs in TopMs or other previous identified ACs,51 there were 4 new ACs with a remarkble increasing (ID of 8795, 3286, 3203, 14196).
 Of note, these 4 ACs are out of the main large cluster of ACs, because their functional group locating at carbon chain end were all Carboxyl groups.
 MCnebula captured the same sub-structure precisely.

 ‘Lysophosphatidylcholines’ (LPCs) were a group of bioactive lipids, which were not refered by Wozniak et al. In our re-analysis, three of TopMs were enriched in this class, involving LPC15:0 (ID: 1819, original ID: 103 or 2385).
-Indeed, LPCs are associated with septic mortality.67,68 Here, we found a correlation between LPCs level with SaB infection and mortality which implied a pathogenesis of spesis.
-Focused on child-nebula of LPCs (Fig. S3), comparing with control groups, the LPCs level in infection groups were remarkably lower.
+Indeed, LPCs were associated with septic mortality.67,68 Here, we found a correlation between LPCs level with SaB infection and mortality which implied a pathogenesis of spesis.
+Focused on child-nebula of LPCs (Fig. S3), comparing with control groups, the level of LPCs in infection groups was lower.